 Applications may also be hand-delivered to the Tinley Park Public Library Checkout Desk.

-If you have additional questions about submitting an application or regarding any of the requirements,
+If you have additional questions about submitting an application or regarding any of the requirements, please contact:

 Public Information and Graphics Manager